Thursday, November 17th, 2011

-ettles are a great restorative and soothing medicinal used to help with the deep fatigue and some of the anxiety that many women feel in the postpartum time and early years of motherhood.
 Nettle tea is very nourishing though it has a robust leafy flavor.
-I sometimes have it instead of a cup of black tea because it gives me a slight pick me up, but it’s calming at the same time unlike black tea.
-It’s deep green chlorophyll helps create strong rich blood which strengthens a woman’s vitality.
-Since they are both calming and restorative herbs, nettles are a great choice as part of a natural treatment for postpartum fatigue and postpartum anxiety.
+I sometimes have it instead of a cup of black tea because it gives me a slight pick me up, but it’s calming at the same time, unlike black tea.
+Its deep green chlorophyll helps create strong rich blood which strengthens a woman’s vitality.
+Since they are both a calming and restorative herb, nettles are a great choice as part of a natural treatment for postpartum fatigue and anxiety.

 • Fertility booster